rathod-tirth/SQL/Readme.md

    - All the command of DDL are auto-committed that means it permanently save all the changes in the database.

    - **DDL Commands :**
-      - create
+      - CREATE
-      - alter
+      - ALTER
-      - drop
+      - DROP
-      - truncate
+      - TRUNCATE

-   1. `create` : It is used to create a new table or database.
+   1. **CREATE :** It is used to create a new table or database.

       ```SQL
       CREATE DATABASE database_name;